nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/GIq3LZUnWx4/index.md

 ---
 title: What is the one thing a PSPO course forces you to focus on?
+description: Discover the key focus of the PSPO course and how it empowers product owners to drive value and customer satisfaction in Scrum environments.
 date: 2023-10-10
 videoId: GIq3LZUnWx4
 url: /resources/videos/:slug